SapphireDb/SapphireDb/Server.md

 ### Make Entity Properties Updatable

-To make properties of an Entity updatable using the update method of the realtime collection you have to add the `UpdatableAttribute` to the class or properties of it
+To make properties of an Entity updatable using the update method of the realtime collection you have to add the `UpdatableAttribute` to the class or properties of it.
+All other properties cannot be changed using the realtime methods at client side.

 Make all properties of the class updatable:
 ```csharp